-Nanotechnology and material science - 2016
+Nanotechnology and material science - 2023

 Literature

 - D. Natelson:

-Nanostructures and Nanotechnology Cambridge University Press (2015) ISBN-13: 978-0521877008 - S. M. Lindsay:
+Nanostructures and Nanotechnology Cambridge University Press (2015) ISBN-13: 978-0521877008

+- S. M. Lindsay:

 Introduction to Nanoscience Oxford Uni.
 Press.
 (2010) ISBN: 978-0199544202

 - T. Ihn: Semiconductor Nanostructures, Oxford Uni.
-P. ISBN-13: 978-0199534432

-- Scientific papers see citations
+P. ISBN-13: 978-0199534432 - Scientific papers see citations

 - Wikipedia

 Douglas Natelson

 Nanostructures and Nanotechnology

 Convrighted Material

-OXFORD

-S. M. Lindsay Introduction to Nanoscience

 Copyrighted Material

 Nanotechnology today, Following Feynman's ideas 1959

-"There is plenty of room at the bottom"

 There are several ideas, predictions from the talk of Feynman (1959), which have been realized.
-He has envisioned the birth of nanotechology and realized the great potential at nanoscale.
+He has envisioned the birth of nanotechology and clearly seen the great potential at nanoscale.

 Examples from Feynman's suggestions:

-Electron beam litography (EBL) - Using electron beams, demagnified in an electron microscope, to write small features: "We can reverse the lens of an electron microscope in order to demagnify as well as magnify . . .
+- Electron beam lithography (EBL)

+Using electron beams, demagnified in an electron microscope, to write small features: "We can reverse the lens of an electron microscope in order to demagnify as well as magnify . . .
 This, when you demagnify it 25,000×, it is ...
 32 atoms across."
+Sub 10nm accessible. \rightarrow See top-down techniques

+- Soft lithography ('98)

-Sub 10nm accessable. \rightarrow See top-down techniques Soft litography ('98) "We would just have to press the same metal plate again into the plastic and we would have another copy."
+"We would just have to press the same metal plate again into the plastic and we would have another copy."
 Stamping technology, leaving an imprint of the nano-features on the surface of the stamp.
 The stamp can then be used to print out multiple copies of the original (laboriously manufactured) nano-structure very rapidly. \rightarrow See micro fluid.
-11/10/2016

-(Bottom) Principle of soft litography

-After Lindsay: Intro. to Nanosicence Section 1.3 Nanotechnology and material science Lecture I Nanotechnology today, Following Feynman's ideas 1959 "There is plenty of room at the bottom" - Focused ion beam (FIB) Use ions to etch structures.
+R. Feynman (1918-1988)

+- Mean field QED

+- Path integral formulation

+- Nobel prize (1965) QED

+- Atomic bomb project

+- Populizer of physics

+Nanotechnology today, Following Feynman's ideas 1959

+There are several ideas, predictions from the talk of Feynman (1959), which have been realized.
+He has envisioned the birth of nanotechology and clearly seen the great potential at nanoscale.

+Examples from Feynman's suggestions:

+Electron beam lithography (EBL) -

+Using electron beams, demagnified in an electron microscope, to write small features: "We can reverse the lens of an electron microscope in order to demagnify as well as magnify . . .
+This, when you demagnify it 25,000×, it is ...
+32 atoms across."
+Sub 10nm accessible. \rightarrow See top-down techniques

+Soft lithography ('98)

+"We would just have to press the same metal plate again into the plastic and we would have another copy."
+Stamping technology, leaving an imprint of the nano-features on the surface of the stamp.
+The stamp can then be used to print out multiple copies of the original (laboriously manufactured) nano-structure very rapidly. \rightarrow See micro fluid.
+Nanotechnology and material science Lecture I 11/14/2024

+Nanotechnology today, Following Feynman's ideas 1959

+- Focused ion beam (FIB)

+Use ions to etch structures.
 "A source of ions, sent through the lens in reverse, could be focused to a very small spot."
-Today it is used for nanoscale millign machine.
-(E.g. TEM preparation, etc...) \rightarrow See top down techniques - Machines at the nanoscale "Consider the possibility that we too can make a thing very small, which does what we want-that we can manufacture an object that maneuvers at that level!"
+Today it is used for nanoscale milling machine.
+(E.g. TEM preparation, etc...) \rightarrow See top down techniques

+- Machines at the nanoscale

+"Consider the possibility that we too can make a thing very small, which does what we want-that we can manufacture an object that maneuvers at that level!"
 E.g. motor that rotates on a carbon nanotube shaft.
 Tiny molecular/biomotors have been constructed, but which operate on very different principles from the motors humans build.

-Miniaturizing computer components → supercomputers "For instance, the wires could be 10 or 100 atoms in diameter If they had millions of times as many elements, they could make judgments" See COMS presently, 14nm node or results of molecular electronics, also achived possibilites as Deep Mind in GO (2016).
+Miniaturizing computer components → supercomputers

+"For instance, the wires could be 10 or 100 atoms in diameter If they had millions of times as many elements, they could make judgments" See COMS presently, 3nm node or results of molecular electronics, also achieved possibilities as Deep Mind in GO (2016), ChatGPT (2022).

 Nanotechnology and material science Lecture